Waza Waza Everywhere

 Is it essential to have all these waza?

 The first few waza of kumitachi: Ipponme, Nihonme, Sanbonme.
 How to block, parry, advance, and retreat while attacking.
-How to bait, lay a trap and spring it.
+How to bait, lay a trap, and spring it.
 There is the mental strength to engage in shinken shobu ( dueling with real swords), where you must put your life on the line to be victorious.
-That is a particular mindset.
-The willingness to push without concern for life or safety.
+That is a particular mindset — the willingness to push without concern for life or safety.
 In essence the attitude of a swordsman.
 How to use timing and distance.
 Learning proper and improper maai (spacing).
-And that in the end that gets tossed out the window anyway.
+And that at the end that gets tossed out the window anyway.
 These are all taught in the first couple of techniques.